kanevk/whitespectre-task/README.md

 ## Design decisions

-- The Ruby version is 2.7.1.
  - The project using pattern matching because it's elegant and this is a demo project.
-I would use it in production, yet.
+I wouldn't use it for production platform, yet.
- - I'm creating a new migrations for a DB change to show production like migration practices.
  - As a simpler approach I'm do not use serializer objects, but the AR models instead.
 For a bigger app I'd choose serializers.

 ## Setup